 It’s rare that Google reveals any of its actual ranking factors, so it came as a big surprise when representatives announced they would reward sites using HTTPS encryption with a boost in search results.

 HTTPS isn’t like other ranking factors.
 Implementing it requires complexity, risks, and costs.
 Webmasters balance this out with benefits that include increased security, better referral data, and a possible boost in rankings.

 Google’s push for HTTPS adoption appears to be working.
 A recent Moz Poll found 24% of webmasters planning to make the switch.

 SEO advantages of switching to HTTPS

-In addition to the security offered by HTTPS (which we’ll discuss below) there are additional SEO benefits for marketers to take advantage of.
+In addition to the security offered (which we’ll discuss below), there are additional SEO benefits for marketers to take advantage of.

 1. More referrer data